-Section Catalog Page(s) Current Catalog Statement Action New or Revised Statement Tuition 168 N/A Added Pima Medical Institute reserves the right to withdraw at any time any student who fails to complete their individual financing requirements or make timely payments.
-Fees 168 N/A Added The total technology fee is charged for each enrollment period of the program.
-For term- based programs, students attending the program outside of the published length (e.g., course retakes or a reduction in course load for an online program) will continue to be charged a technology fee based on each additional semester in which the student is enrolled in the program.
-Borrower Rights and Responsibilities 170 - 171 Same as in the catalog Barrower Rights and Responsibilities When students take on student loans, they have certain rights and responsibilities.
-Before the first loan disbursement, the borrower has the right to receive: The full amount of the loan; The tifter strate; When the student must start repaying the loan; The effect borrowing will have on the student's eligibility for other types of financial aid; A complete list of any charges the student must pay (loan fees) and information on how those charges are collected; The wainy and total amounts the student can borrow; The maximum repayment periods and the minimum repayment amount; An explanation of default and its consequences; An explanation of devialble options for consolidating or refinancing the student loan; and A statement that the student can prepay the loan at any time without penalty.
-Before leaving the School, the borrower has the right to receive: The amount of the student's interest rate is, and the total interest charges on the loan(s); A loan repayment schedule that lets the student know when their first payment is due, the number and frequency of payments, and the amount of each payment; If the student has a Federal Direct Loan, the name of the lender or agency that holds the student can repay his/her loan without penalty: An explanation of available options for consolidating or refinancing the student's loan; and A statement that the student can repay his/her loan without penalty at any time: The fees the student should expect during the repayment period, such as late charges and collection or litigation costs if delinquent or in default; An explanation of available options for consolidating or refinancing the bustudent's loan; and A statement that the student can repay his/her loan without penalty at any time: Make gayments, and bee on the nequest has beer gra
+Section Catalog Page(s) Current Catalog Statement Action New or Revised Statement Γuition 168 N/A Added Pima Medical Institute reserves the right to withdraw at any time any student who fails to complete their individual financing requirements or make timely payments. ees 168 N/A Added The total technology fee is charged for each enrollment period of the program.
+For ter based programs, students attending the program outside of the published length (e.g. course retakes or a reduction in course load for an online program) will continue to be charged a technology fee based on each additional semester in which the student is enrolled in the program. orrower Rights nd esponsibilities 170 -171 Same as in the catalog Borrower Rights and Responsibilities When students take on student loans, they have certain rights and responsibilities.
+Before the first loan disbursement, the borrower has the right to receive: 1.
+The full amount of the loan; 2.
+The interest rate; 3.
+When the student must start repaying the loan; 4.
+The effect borrowing will have on the student's eligibility for other typ of financial aid; 5.
+A complete list of any charges the student must pay (loan fees) and information on how those charges are collected; 6.
+The yearly and total amounts the student can borrow; 7.
+The maximum repayment periods and the minimum repayment amount; 8.
+An explanation of default and its consequences; 9.
+An explanation of available options for consolidating or refinancing the student loan; and 10.
+A statement that the student can prepay the loan at any time without penalty.
+Before leaving the School, the borrower has the right to receive: 1.
+The amount of the student's total debt (principal and estimated interest), what the student's interest rate is, and the total interest charge on the loan(s); 2.
+A loan repayment schedule that lets the student know when their first payment is due, the number and frequency of payments, and the amour of each payment; 3.
+If the student has a Federal Direct Loan, the name of the lender or agency that holds the student's loan(s), where to send the student's payments, and where to write or call if the student has questions; 4.
+The fees the student should expect during the repayment period, such as late charges and collection or litigation costs if delinquent or in defaul 5.
+An explanation of available options for consolidating or refinancing the student's loan; and 6.
+A statement that the student can repay his/her loan without The borrower has the following responsibilities: 1.
+Understand that by signing the promissory note the borrower is agreeing to repay to loan according to the terms of the note; 2.
+Make payments on the loan even if the borrower does not receive a bill or repaymenotice; 3.
+If the borrower applies for a deferment or forbearance, they must still continue to make payments until notification that the request has been granted; 4.
+Notify the appropriate representative (institution, agency, or lender) that manages to loan when the student graduates, withdraws from college, or drops below half-time status; changes their name address, or social security number; or transfers to another status; changes their name, address, or social security number; or transfers to another